Interpretation of Airborne Geophysical Data

 Background Research

-intra-sedimentary structures in the survey area and in the region?
+and intra-sedimentary structures in the survey area and

 - what is known about regional and local structures?